pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ## <a id='configure-timeouts'></a>Configure ingress timeouts when some accelerators take longer to generate

-If the Tanzu Application Platform is configured to use an ingress for Tanzu Application Platform-GUI and the Accelerator Server, then it might detect a timeout during accelerator generation.
+If Tanzu Application Platform is configured to use an ingress for Tanzu Application Platform-GUI and the Accelerator Server, then it might detect a timeout during accelerator generation.
 This can happen if the accelerator takes a longer time to generate than the default timeout.
 This manifests itself in the